 This page lists the available tutorials for libpointmatcher.
-The Beginner Section is aimed at the more casual user and contains high-level information on the various steps of point cloud registration.
-The Advanced Section is targeted at those with existing experience with point cloud registration and proficiency in C++ development.
+The Beginner section is aimed at the more casual user and contains high-level information on the various steps of point cloud registration.
+The Advanced section is targeted at those with existing experience with point cloud registration and proficiency in C++ development.
 Those who wish to contribute to libpointmatcher can follow the guidelines in the Developer section.
+Finally, the Python section is intended for those who are interested in using libpointmatcher with Python.

 - What is libpointmatcher about?